datastax/dsbulk/manual/settings.md

 The maximum number of files that can be read or written simultaneously.

+When reading, it is usually not enough to set this value higher than 1, as the underlying CSV parsing library is fast enough, even when reading one file at a time, that it will never be a performance bottleneck.

+When writing, however, this value should be set to a ratio of the number of available cores.

 The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 threads.

 Default: **"0.25C"**.